antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 detailed information about what was happening at the time.
 [Perfcollect](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/linux-performance-tracing.md)
 is the recommended tool for gathering .NET Core performance data on Linux.
+The .NET Team introduced `EventPipe` feature in .NET Core 2.0 and has been continuously improving the usability of the feature for the end users.
+The goal of `EventPipe` is to make it very easy to profile .NET Core applications.
+However, currently `EventPipe` has limitations:
+- Only the managed parts of call stacks are collected.
+If a performance issue is in native code, or in the .NET Core runtime it can only trace it to the boundary.
+- it does not work for earlier versions of .NET Core.

+In these cases `perfcollect` is still the preferred tools.
 Containers bring challenges in using `perfcollect`.
-There are several ways to collect performance traces .NET Core application running in a Linux container, each has its cons:
+There are several ways to use `perfcollect` to gather performance traces .NET Core application running in a Linux container, each has its cons:

 - Collecting from the host